open-contracting/standard_extension_template/README.md

 ```

 It copies its layout from the core [standards repository](https://github.com/open-contracting/standard/tree/1.0/standard/schema) and that can be a useful reference when developing an extension.

+Issues should be disabled in extension repositories.
+The content of _README-template.md_ contains information to direct extension developers to the [ocds extension repository](https://github.com/open-contracting/ocds-extensions/), where issues should be submitted for all extensions.

 extension.json